About | Advertising | Archive | Contact | FAQ | Privacy Policy | Twitter

 Before you ever quit your job, it would be wise to have a new job lined up.
 Most job searching is done online these days, although most job openings are actually filled by people who have been recommended to the job search committee.
 Did you get that?
 Reread it if you need to.

-What should become evident then, is that your interpersonal skills are really more important than your résumé’s information.
-The résumé gets you an interview.
-Your interpersonal skills get you a job.
-Hone your communication and interpersonal relationship skills with these articles:
+What should become evident then, is that your interpersonal skills are really more important than the information that your resume contains.
+The resume gets you the interview, but your interpersonal skills (interview) get you a job.
+Here are some articles to perhaps help with handling relationship skills somewhat:

 Find a potential job